Milwaukee, Wisconsin has a lot to offer regarding unique and quirky things to do.

 What if you don’t know the password for Safe House?

 Spies who know the password get immediate entry.
-If you don’t know the password, you’ll be given a clearance test to prove that you aren’t a double agent.
+You’ll be given a clearance test to prove you aren’t a double agent if you don’t know the password.

-After your meal, challenge yourself to solve 10 missions that also give you an excuse to explore each room of the restaurant.
+After your meal, challenge yourself to solve the 10 missions.
+It will also give you an excuse to explore other rooms in the restaurant.

 View the Murals at Milwaukee’s Black Cat Alley